-Local farming families had never before planted broccoli or cauliflower in this area, as they believe that a cooler, mountainous climate is required for these vegetables.
-But on-farm experimenting has now shown that with reliable water, and the use of organic-based fertilisers, these horticulture crops can grow well at an elevation of 400m above sea level.
+Local farming families had never before planted broccoli or cauliflower in this area, as farming families believe that a cooler, mountainous climate is required for these vegetables.
+But on-farm experimenting has now shown that with reliable water, and the use of organic-based fertilisers, these horticulture crops can grow well in Triloca, at an elevation of 400m above sea level.

 Triloca is a on the edge of the Baucau plateau, on the road from Baucau to Venilale.
 Researchers selected this area for experiments due to its access to water – the chosen location is at a spring, near the school at Fatumaca.
 Selecting sites with reliable water access is critical for ensuring the innovations introduced to communities can increase crop production sustainably.

 The recently harvested broccoli and cauliflower crops produced great yield.
 This was achieved through two key interventions.